8 photos of the Marine Corps’ last-standing cavalry unit

 The Marines are the smallest and scrappiest branch of the armed forces, as any veteran of the Corps will proudly (and loudly) tell you.
-But even among the Marines, there are still the few, the proud, the saddle-bound.
+But even among the Marines, there are the few, the proud, the saddle-bound.

 The Mounted Color Guard, a small cadre operating out of Marine Corps Logistics Base Barstow in California’s Mojave Desert, is the service’s last remaining true cavalry unit.
-And it’s celebrating 50 years of service in 2017.

 “I feel a great sense of pride every time I put on that uniform and get on a horse,” Staff Sgt.
 Nicholas Beberniss, the staff noncommissioned officer of the color guard, said in an Aug.
 29 story released by the Corps.